bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

     parent: attributes
     pre: help_outline
 subtitle: false
-title: How to use attributes?
+title: How to use them?
 weight: 310
 ---

-Hugo’s attributes are in the end HTML attributes, which get injected from the _Markdown_ file into the resulting page.
+Hugo’s attributes are just HTML attributes, which get injected into the rendered result.
 {.p-first} <!--more-->

 Attributes are available for all kinds of _blocks_, for _headings_ and for _fenced code blocks_.
 We can allow them for blocks and headings in the configuration section for the _Goldmark_ parser, where the parameter `title` relates to all heading levels.
 They are by default disabled for blocks and enabled for headings.
 They are [all enabled]({{< relref "markup#19" >}}) for this documentation.